Kentucky Microprocessor

 Cottage Food Law

-This law caters to farmers, and it is a very restrictive one.
-Microprocessors can make certain types of higher-risk canned foods, and sales are restricted to farmers markets, roadside stands, and the microprocessor’s farm.
-There is a sales limit of $35,000 per year, and microprocessors must register ($50), take a training course ($50), and get each of their recipes approved ($5/recipe).
+Microprocessors can only sell their canned goods on their farm, at farmers markets, or at certified roadside stands in the state.
+There is a $60,000 annual sales limit, and they must register with the health department ($50), take a training course ($50), and get each of their recipes approved ($5/recipe).

 You can only sell at: